the 2025 guide made by locals for

 13. Stay in family-owned boyar mansions or restored village houses

 Check here for some inspiration and you can find most of them on Booking.com or Airbnb.
-However, most of them are in remote areas accessible only by car and are on the expensive side.
-Nevertheless, spending one or two nights there will be a unique memory from your holiday in Transylvania!
+Most guesthouses are in remote areas, accessible by car, and on the pricier side.
+However, a stay of one or two nights will create unforgettable memories from your Transylvanian holiday!

 14. Relax in one of Transylvania's many thermal baths and spa resorts

-Other thermal baths and spa resorts worth visiting are Baile Felix (near Oradea), Baile Tusnad and Baile Balvanyos (near Tusnad), and Baile Cojocna (near Cluj-Napoca).
+Other notable thermal resorts include Baile Felix (near Oradea), Baile Tusnad and Baile Balvanyos (near Tusnad), and Baile Cojocna (near Cluj-Napoca).

 15. Attend cultural events and festivals

-Beyond music festivals, Transylvania hosts a myriad of cultural events celebrating its heritage, including traditional folk festivals, medieval fairs, and theatrical performances.
-Some examples include International Theatre Festival (Sibiu), Sighisoara Medieval Festival (Sighisoara), Transilvania International Film Festival (Cluj-Napoca).
+In addition to music festivals, Transylvania hosts numerous cultural events celebrating its heritage, such as traditional folk festivals, medieval fairs, and theatrical performances.
+Notable events include the International Theatre Festival (Sibiu), Sighisoara Medieval Festival, and Transilvania International Film Festival (Cluj-Napoca).

 For more music festivals and events in Romania, check out our article.